neupsulav/khanasansar-frontend/README.md

 - 👋 Hi, I’m @neupsulav
 - 👀 I’m interested in Web Technologies
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate on projects based on web development
 - 📫 You can reach me via neupsulav@gmail.com